Prospective graduate students apply through the Oregon State University Graduate School and will be required to submit the following.

 The four-year undergraduate program example plans provide an indication of the level of math and science required of our undergrads in preparation for our graduate programs.

 Each applicant is judged on their entire application and a decision is made on the strength of each application in relation to the pool of applicants in any given year.
 Meeting the minimum application requirements does not guarantee admission.

 Questions regarding applications and the program should be directed to Heidi Braly, NSE graduate student liaison.

-*This data is current as of September, 2017.
+*This data is current as of September, 2020.
 Admission decisions are based on consideration of the entire application and the pool changes from year to year.
-These numbers are representative of only a portion of the F 2017 application materials and are meant to serve as a reference to future applicants not an admissions standard.
+These numbers are representative of only a portion of the fall 2020 application materials and are meant to serve as a reference to future applicants.
+It is not an admissions standard.

 NSE offers a limited number of graduate teaching assistantships (GTA) and graduate research assistantships (GRA).
 There is no separate application process.
 Students whose applications are complete by the priority funding deadline are automatically considered for available GTA/GRA positions.

 Graduate teaching assistants and research assistants are appointed on a term-by-term basis.
 They receive tuition remission, a monthly stipend starting at $1,700*, and a $430* per term lump sum for fees.